joyrexus/leap-view/docs/overview.md

-# Capture and extraction of gesture data
+# Creating and working with Leap Motion gesture samples

-The following is a brief description of how to ...
+A quick walkthrough demonstrating the process of ...

-1. record a gesture sample with the Leap motion device
+1. recording a gesture sample with the Leap motion device
+2. viewing recorded samples
-2. extract postion and velocity data from recorded samples
+3. extracting postion and velocity data from recorded samples

 ## Recording a gesture sample